The tissue present in all organs of plant is:

 The parenchymatous cells which lie between the xylem and the phloem are called

 The parenchymatous cells which lie between the xylem and the phloem are conjunctive tissue.
+It is concerned with the formation of vascular cambium and storage of food and water.

 Jute fibers deteriorate because they have